elizabethlumban/checklist/03 - Dev_Ops/devops.md

 ![Toolchain](https://raw.github.com/elizabethlumban/checklist/master/03%20-%20Dev_Ops/toolchain.png?raw=true "Toolchain")

-12. Once Deploy Stage is finished and passed, go to the Deploy Stage box and under the ``` Last Execution Result ```, click on View Console under the application name, you will be routed to the application page itself (see screenshot) and from there click on [Visit App URL](http://front-end-app.mybluemix.net/) link.
+12. Once Deploy Stage passed, go to the Deploy Stage box and under the ``` Last Execution Result ```, click on View Console under the application name, you will be routed to the application page itself (see screenshot) and from there click on [Visit App URL](http://front-end-app.mybluemix.net/) link.

 ![Deploy Stage](https://raw.github.com/elizabethlumban/checklist/master/03%20-%20Dev_Ops/deploystage.png?raw=true "Deploy Stage")